sarl/sarl-jekyll-website/docs/official/reference/general/SwitchExpression.md

 have all of them share the same then part.

 In the following example, the value `a string` is replied if one of the two first cases matches.
-Otherwisen, the value associated to the default case is used.
+Otherwise, the value associated to the default case is used.

 ```sarl
 switch myString {